 About the hair, based on research with identical twins – one of the twins is a smoker and the other a non-smoker – the one that smokes exhibits a greater extent of baldness.

 Nicotine from cigarettes causes the blood vessels to harden and constrict.
 Additionally, in the blood nicotine reduces the capacity of carbon monoxide to transport oxygen throughout the entire body.

 A bad circulation will undermine a patient’s injury recovery and in most cases causes a delay in the wound healing process.
 Open wounds are vulnerable to viruses and therefore the longer it takes for the wound to heal, the higher the risk of infections.

 And not only infections caused by open wounds are a possible threat to a successful hair transplant.
 Also, crusts and scabs may stay on the surface for longer than necessary thus increasing the risk of forming scar tissue.

-If the patient would stop smoking for the recommended time period following their hair transplantation and would just start smoking again afterward, the risk of losing the remaining natural hair would still be higher than it is for non-smokers.
+If the patient would stop smoking for the recommended period following their hair transplantation and would just start smoking again afterwards, the risk of losing the remaining natural hair would still be higher than it is for non-smokers.

 One Final But Most Important Argument About Smoking or Vaping After Hair Transplant